Back to all Advice

 Attending a conference

 A million people pass through the Moscone Convention Center each year.
 In the early 2000s, I joined its not-so-elite guest list while attending my first conference.
-The experience was useful, but I spent the week overwhelmed and underprepared.
-Here are a few things that would have helped me, in hindsight.
+I spent the week overwhelmed, but learned a lot and made many new connections.
+Not knowing any better, I just showed up to that meeting and took it all in, but if you do some planning you can maximize your time at meetings.

 Before

 Pre-event planning will help you get the most out of a conference.
-Think of questions you would like to answer, that might point you towards sessions to attend and people to meet (e.g., “what new approaches are people using to study [my problem]?”).
-If you have questions for a specific person, consider writing them ahead of time with a query to follow up on at the meeting.
-The recipient may ponder a little ahead of time and will have some evidence that you have done your homework when they meet you in person.
+Think of questions you want to answer that might point you towards sessions to attend and people to meet (e.g., "what new approaches are people using to study [my problem]?").
+If you have questions for a specific person, consider writing them beforehand with a query to follow up on at the meeting.
+The recipient may ponder your question ahead of time and will have some evidence that you have done your homework when they meet you in person.

 Big meetings require you to choose from multiple simultaneous presentation sessions.
 Browse the program and highlight any must-see presentations and events.
 The bigger the meeting, the more planning is needed beforehand.
 But you can defer some final decisions to the last minute once you see what topics draw the most interest from others and the physical distances between the session rooms.

 Research the meeting dress code before you pack.
-My attire ranges from suits [engineering meetings] to polo shirts [some earth sciences meetings], and it’s awkward to arrive with an outlier wardrobe.
+My attire ranges from suits [engineering meetings] to polo shirts [some earth sciences meetings], and it's awkward to arrive with an outlier wardrobe.
 It's safest to stay on the more formal side of the dress code.
-You are unfortunately at risk of not being taken seriously if underdressed, especially if you are an underrepresented minority or woman.
-Check the conference website or ask your advisor or colleagues for guidance.
-Meeting rooms are often cold, while outside may be hot, so pack layers to stay comfortable as you transition between spaces.
+You are unfortunately at risk of not being taken seriously if underdressed, especially if you are young or from an underrepresented group.
+Check the conference website or ask your advisor or colleagues for guidance if you are not sure about the dress code for your meeting.
+Meeting rooms are often frigid, while outside may be hot, so pack layers to stay comfortable as you transition between spaces.

 During

-You’ll experience a marathon of presentations at the meeting, and it can be hard to keep your focus.
+You'll experience a marathon of presentations at the meeting, and it can take a lot of work to keep your focus.
 When listening to presentations, formulate a question for each speaker.
-Even if you don’t ask it, thinking of a question will help you listen actively and scrutinize the technical content.
+Even if you don't ask it, thinking of a question will help you listen actively and scrutinize the technical content.
 Study presentation styles as well.
 What made a presentation memorable?
 Was the speaker energetic?
 Organized?
 Did they focus on a few key messages?
 Conversely, study the ubiquitous bad presentations so you can avoid their mistakes.
 Take lots of notes to document your observations.

-Be willing to improvise if you hear about a session you hadn’t considered or get invited to an impromptu dinner.
-Or, if you are feeling tired, take a break for a few minutes and go for a walk outside.
+Be willing to improvise during the meeting.
+Try to accept if you get asked to join a session you hadn't considered or get invited to an impromptu dinner.
+Or, if you get tired, take a break for a few minutes and go outside.
 Your pre-meeting plan is a prioritization tool, not a rigid map to follow at all costs.

 After

-You’ll finish the meeting tired and anxious to catch up on work you missed while at the meeting.
-It’s fine to allow some time to recover.
-But investing a little more time shortly after the meeting will increase the benefit of the connections and ideas you collected.
+You'll finish the meeting tired and anxious to catch up on work you missed while at the meeting.
+It's fine to allow some time to recover.
+But investing some time shortly after the meeting will help you benefit from your new connections and ideas.

 First, send some quick thank-you notes to anyone who provided valuable advice or resources.
 And if you offered support to anyone, do it soon.
-If people know you are courteous and reliable, that’s a big advantage professionally.
+Having a reputation for being courteous and reliable is a huge professional asset.

-Second, browse your long list of notes.
-The talks and conversations hopefully generated many ideas for work to pursue and papers to read.
+Second, browse your notes.
+You hopefully generated a long list of new ideas to pursue and papers to read.
 But your enthusiasm for many of the ideas will likely fade quickly.
-I try to triage my notes into categories like “great idea that I must try soon,” or “keep in mind if I get back to this topic someday,” or “interesting thought, but a low priority.”
-I keep a scanned copy of my notes and try to peak at them again in a few weeks in case inspiration strikes.
-But I know that 90% of the ideas are more useful for background knowledge than immediate action, so I don’t worry about following up on every thought that seemed exciting during the meeting.
+I try to triage my notes into categories like "great idea that I must try soon," or "keep in mind if I get back to this topic someday," or "interesting thought, but a low priority."
+I scan my notes and try to peek at them again in a few weeks, in case inspiration strikes.
+But most ideas are more useful for background knowledge than immediate action, so I don't worry about following up on every thought that seemed exciting during the meeting.

 Register